INNODB_METRICS table provides a

 By default, relatively little data is collected.
 To start, stop,

-and reset counters, you set one of the configuration options
+and reset counters, set one of the system variables

 the name of the counter, the name of the module, a wildcard match